-Edinburgh DataShare is a free-at-point-of-use data repository service which allows University researchers to upload, share, and license their data resources for online discovery and re-use by others.
+A free-at-point-of-use service which allows University researchers to upload, share, and license data for online discovery and re-use.

 The repository is based on DSpace software, the most popular open source repository system in use, globally.
 DSpace was originally developed by the Massachusetts Institute of Technology Libraries and Hewlett-Packard, and is now supported by the not-for-profit organisation, DuraSpace, based in Ithaca, New York.
 The application stores digital objects with their descriptions, with tools for managing content and enabling digital preservation.
 It offers built-in workflows for content submission and review.